 AMD FreeSync Premium Pro

-This allows the display to multiply its refresh rate when your FPS rate drops below the lower end of the range (for example, 37FPS = 74Hz) which ultimately, makes gameplay smoother at lower framerates.
+This allows the display to multiply its refresh rate when your frame rate drops below the lower end of the range (for example, 49FPS = 98Hz) to keep tearing at bay.

 How Does It Work?